CedricFauth/Thesis-Watcher-Informatik-Uni-Hannover/CONTRIBUTING.md

   soup = HTMLParser.getSoup("https://www.pi.uni-hannover.de/de/se/studentische-arbeiten/angebote/")
 ```

 After that you can use methods of bs4 to parse the Data.
 There are multiple ways and every website is different, so that's the challenging part.
-In the end you should have a string containing the title of the thesis and another one containing the degree of the thesis (Bachelor/Master).
+In the end you should have a string containing the title of the thesis and another one containing the degree of the thesis (Bachelor/Master or any other degree).
 ```python
   table_body = tables.find('tbody')
   rows = table_body.find_all('tr')